 The maintenance fee covers the communal costs of operating the Estate.
 These costs include Estate staff, Estate repairs and maintenance, insurance, communal utility costs including water, security and gardens.

 An Estate budget is prepared annually in consultation with residents.
 Maintenance Fees are increased on 1 July based on the budget costs.
 In setting Maintenance Fee increases we are mindful of resident incomes and work to ensure Estate costs are well controlled.

-Retirement Villages operate under state based legislation.
-In Victoria this is the Retirement Villages Act 1986 The act provides a range of protections around the Lease agreement, resident consultation processes and resale entitlements.
+Retirement Villages are operated under state based legislation.
+In Victoria this is the Retirement Villages Act 1986.
+The act provides a range of protections around the License to Occupy agreement, resident consultation processes and resale entitlements.